Leuthard: ‘Federal Council was braver with a female majority’

-Switzerland’s seven-person Federal Council was braver when it wasn’t dominated by men, according to Doris Leuthard, the Environment, Transport, Energy and Communications minister.
+Switzerland’s seven-person Federal Council was braver when it wasn’t dominated by men, according to Doris Leuthard, the environment, transport, energy and communications minister.

-“With a female majority in the cabinet we reached more courageous decisions than previously – and since,” she said in an interviewexternal link with the NNZ am Sonntag newspaper.
+“With a female majority in the cabinet we reached more courageous decisions than previously – and since,” she said in an interviewexternal link with the NZZ am Sonntag newspaper.

 Leuthard said that having more women in the cabinet than men was a crucial factor in the decision to phase out nuclear power in 2011.

-“I got the general impression that women in executive positions felt less bound by party politics than men,” she said.
+“I got the general impression that women in executive positions feel less bound by party politics than men,” she said.

 Between September 2010 and January 2012, four women – Simonetta Sommaruga, Micheline Calmy-Rey, Eveline Widmer-Schlumpf and Leuthard – sat in the Swiss cabinet for the first and only time.

-The result was hailed as a symbolic moment for women’s rights in a country that only gave women the vote at a federal level in 1971 (Appenzell Inner Rhodes held out until 1991 at a cantonal level) and saw its first cabinet minister, Elisabeth Kopp, in 1984.
+This was hailed as a symbolic moment for women’s rights in a country that only gave women the vote at a federal level in 1971 (Appenzell Inner Rhodes held out until 1991 at a cantonal level) and saw its first cabinet minister, Elisabeth Kopp, in 1984.

 At present, the Federal Councilexternal link comprises only two women, Leuthard and Sommaruga.